How to start a self-hosted WordPress blog – a step by step guide

 Remember how I described your domain name as your car, your hosting company as the garage and WordPress as the engine?
 Well now we need to put that engine under the bonnet and here’s how we do it…

-- If you get stuck at all with this process just hit the chat button and a customer service person will help you through it all.
+If you get stuck at all with this process contact SiteGround’s helpdesk and customer service person will help you through it all.

 Step 5 Log into your WordPress account

 Now use the username and password you created in the previous step to log into your brand-new blog!!